matthewtodd/zmk-config/README.md

 ## Things I might try someday

-- Add a QWERTY layer so I can let friends test-drive the keyboard more easily.
+- Adding a QWERTY layer so I can let friends test-drive the keyboard more easily.
-- Explore non-momentary layer switching, since my thumbs get a little fatigued holding layer switches down.
+- Exploring non-momentary layer switching, since my thumbs get a little fatigued holding layer switches down.

 ## What the layers look like